Jacobjeevan/Reddit-Gild-Predictor/docs/Plan.md

 - 05/19: Stopped scraping.
 Completed initial EDA.

+- 05/20-21: Experimented with Logistic Regression Model (with Resampling).

+- 05/22-23: Experimented with SVM Model (Using Gradient Descent due to high volume of data).

+- 05/23-25: Experimented with Decision Trees, Random Forests and Ensemble Models (Under progress)

+- 05/25-27: Refactoring into classes and utility functions

+- 06/01-02: Second stage refactoring (dividing classes into even more meaningful chunks), cleaning up code.

+- 06/04-05: Completed Decision Trees

+- 06/06-07: More feature engineering/experimentation (Note: Modified comment age to be calculated in terms of the specific thread it belongs to).
+Reran all models.
+Logistic Regression performed best.

+- 06/08: Started literature review for outlier detection approach.

 ### Notes:

 - Initial scraping was completed on 4/17.
 As expected, the dataset was heavily imbalanced (out of ~500k comments, there were only ~550 gilded comments).
 Several approaches can be taken to address the imbalance: